Explaining dementia to children

 There is no one-size-fits-all answer to this.
 Children have a keen sense of moods.
 This gives rise to questions and concerns that you should address carefully - without delay.
 Dementia will probably accompany your everyday life as a family over a longer period of time, changing constantly and constantly raising new questions for your children that need to be answered.

-However, with an age-appropriate approach to dementia, your daughter or son can understand what is happening and learn how to deal with people with dementia in their environment without reservations.
+However, with an age-appropriate approach to dementia, your daughter or son can understand what is happening and learn to deal with people with dementia in their environment without reservations.

 Where can we find help and advice?